Master of Business Administration

 Credit for prior learning - specific

-Credit for prior learning into the Master of Business Administration may be granted to students who have successfully completed appropriate postgraduate studies in management.
+Credit for prior learning into the Master of Business Administration may be granted to students who have successfully completed appropriated postgraduate studies in management.
 Students must complete at least four credit points of units from the core at Deakin.
-There are negotiated credit arrangements for prior learning arrangements in place for CPA members.
+There are negotiated credit arrangements in place for CPA members.

 How to apply

 - Applicant Portal: Use our online application system to submit and track your application now OR

 - Apply through a Deakin International office: Fill out an application form and submit it to a Deakin International office OR